 - Add a pinch of sea salt

 Preheat oven to 300*.
-Put butter, palm or coconut sugar (or other natural sugar) and real maple syrup in a small saucepan.
+Make one batch of popcorn.
+Toss in the nuts if desired.
+Put butter, sugar, and maple syrup in a small saucepan.
 Add a pinch of sea salt.
 Heat the mixture on medium high.
 Be sure to keep stirring.
 Bring to a boil and allow it to boil for 2 minutes, without letting it burn!
 Pour over the popcorn.
 Using a large wooden spoon, gently stir the popcorn until all of the pieces are coated.
 Spread the popcorn onto a buttered cookie sheet and bake for about 15 minutes.
 Enjoy!

 Store leftovers in an airtight container.

-UPDATE: Try this recipe that is just as good but MUCH easier: Kettle Corn!
+UPDATE: Try this recipe that's just as good but easier and faster: Kettle Corn!

 Another ingredient I see in a lot of sweets recipes is “sweetened condensed milk” – I don't even know what that is.
 So if I find a recipe with that in it, I'll just keep looking and find a similar one without it.
 (I did this when looking for a pumpkin dessert to take to Thanksgiving, and didn't have trouble finding an alternative.)
 UPDATE: the comments are full of great info about this!